open/close all folders

-- Chronic Hero Syndrome: Her protective insticts tend to overwhelm her reason.
-For example in Blood Promise she goes to check up on a random homeless woman and in the process separates herself from her group.
-Going against her own rules not to break ranks for safety reasons.
+- Chronic Hero Syndrome: Her protective instincts tend to overwhelm her reason.
+For example in Blood Promise she goes to check up on a random homeless woman and in the process separates herself from her group, going against her own rules not to break ranks for safety reasons.
 That is how Dimitri the Strigoi ambushes her.

-- Clear My Name: In Last Sacrifice, she is framed for the murder of Queen Tatiana and spends the brunt of the book as a fugitive on the road.
+- Clear My Name: In Last Sacrifice, she is framed for the murder of Queen Tatiana and spends the brunt of the book as a fugitive on the run.

 - Clingy Jealous Girl: For Lissa (though as a friend) when she forms close relationships with others (such as Christian and Avery).
 She tries to get Christian to back off from Lissa and feels hurt that Avery is replacing her as Lissa's companion.